Sustainability Reporting

 - Bringing Nature Back to Frenchman's Creek- This project allows participants to study local flora and fauna, control exotic weeds and support bush regeneration by planting native plants.

 - Installation of 200kW Solar Farm at the Emerald Campus.
-Read more about this on page 11 of the Sustainability Report.

 - Electric Vehicle charging stations has been installed at the Rockhampton campus and is available for use by staff, students and community members.
+202 charging sessions occurred through 2024.

 - Energy Reduction – We have continued to replace high-energy lights with LED lights across our campuses and adopt other practices and opportunities to reduce our energy consumption (GJ/m2).
-Our overall energy results for 2023 were an overall reduction of 35.3% which exceeds the target of 20% that was set for the year.

 - We have committed to a Solar Energy Deal that will see 50% of energy for the Queensland campuses sourced from renewable solar, committing to a pathway for a reduction of about 9,000 tonnes of CO2-e offset annually.

 - The Centre for Hydrogen and Renewable Energies provides world-class research, training and support to the emerging hydrogen and renewable energy industries in Central Queensland.
-In 2023, CHRE received government funding of $69.2million to further develop the hub.

 - Queensland secondary students can enrol into free online learning programs, Fuelling a Hydrogen Future: STEM Skills for Secondary Learning, under a new partnership between CQUniversity and the Queensland Government.
 These micro-credential programs seamlessly integrate into classrooms and equip students with industry-relevant skills and tools for the future workforce.